-- Assemble noodle bowls.
-Assemble the noodle bowls by placing 1.5 cups (2 oz.) of cooked vermicelli noodles into each serving bowl.
+- Assemble the noodle bowls by placing 1.5 cups (2 oz.) of cooked vermicelli noodles into each serving bowl.
 Top with sliced chicken, cucumber, carrots, cilantro, and peanuts.

-- Make the Vietnamese vinegar chili sauce.
-Combine the sauce ingredients into a small mixing bowl.
+- Combine all the sauce ingredients into a small mixing bowl.
 Stir well with a spoon until smooth and sugar is dissolved.
 Pour the sauce over the noodle bowls and drizzle with extra lime juice, if desired.